inexorgame-obsolete/wiki-mirror/How-to:-Install-Inexor---a-five-minute-tutorial.md

 - [on Windows](#setup-inexor-on-windows)
 - [on Ubuntu](#setup-inexor-on-linux)

-afterwards proceed with

-## Setup Inexor on Windows
+# Setup Inexor on Windows
 Inexor comes with Node.js as it's requirement.
 At this point we urge the user to install Node.js [manually](https://nodejs.org/dist/v6.10.3/node-v6.10.3-x86.msi) (just download and install the file).

-## Setup Inexor on Ubuntu
+# Setup Inexor on Ubuntu
 In order to run Inexor, a few dependencies must be installed.
 Copy the code from below into a terminal, and it should work magically:
 `apt-get install xy`

-## Install the game via flex
+# Install the game via flex